lukaswillsie/cryptanalysis/README.md

 # cryptanalysis
-Various tools for cracking common ciphers
+This repository consists of various scripts to aid in the cracking of common ciphers